AaltoSciComp/NoBSC/content/index.rst

 	 and "People who work in a local SciComp team" on the right, with day 1, 2, and 3, with day 2 overlapping.

-This isn't a time to advertise how great we are like typical conferences.
-It's a time to look under the hood and talk about what's really going on, so that we can do a better job in the future.
-If your job is "getting stuff done" instead of "publishing papers" and you want to learn from like-minded people, this is the meeting for you.
+This event focuses on practical discussion and experience-sharing in the world of RSE and SciComp.
+Whether you develop research software, support researchers through local computing services or you are simply curious about these roles, this is gathering for you.
+It’s a time to roll up our sleeves, look under the hood and talk about what’s really going on.

 Schedule (general plan)